ZSarver/CVInvaders/readme.md

-Putting the "fun" in rejection!
+Putting the fun in "rejection!"
 ===============================

 On the job market?
 Tired of giving your prospective employers only the ordinary